 You will also have to write prescriptions every now and then & the modern way is not using paper.
 Submitting prescriptions online via Electronic Health Record to a pharmacy leads to many advantages:

 Once again, one simple feature leads to you having more time on your hands so you can see more patients each day and give them your full attention once they’re in the chair.

 If your EHR provides a patient portal it can help you on various fronts:

-It has taken some time for software developers to catch up and start offering dynamic dental EMR software.
+It has taken some time for software developers to catch up and start offering dynamic Dentistry Electronic Health Record software.
 But now you have no reason not to try the new products and using this information to pick the right one will ensure an excellent long term investment.
 You, your staff as well as your patients will be glad you did.